5axes/CustomSupportCylinder/README.md

 - Possibility to define the support size
 - Visualisation of the support on the total height
 - Possibility to add an angle to obtain a conical support
-- Possibility to limit the size of the botom of the support in case of tapered support
+- Possibility to limit the size of the bottom of the support in case of tapered support

 **New 2.4.0**